yasen-yankov/ios-docs/Guides/Chart/custom-drawing.md

 ###Linear gradient fill###

-TKLinearGradientFill allows you to fill an item with color gradients.
+<code>TKLinearGradientFill</code> allows you to fill an item with color gradients.
 You can specify which colors to use and relative to the size positions of gradient stops.

 Here is how you define linear gradient with 3 colors (green to red to blue) with transparency: